 Before serving as a classroom volunteer, members first participate in a required day long training session, where they are assigned roles on a development team and engage in a “lightning-round” version of the exercise.
 Once trained, you are encouraged to sign-up for opportunities to volunteer in the classroom, which range from 1 to 3 hours.

-UrbanPlan volunteer training sessions are held 2-3 times per year and are typically scheduled at the start of each new semester.
-The next UrbanPlan trainings will be:
+UrbanPlan volunteer training sessions occur a couple times per year and are typically scheduled at the start of each new semester.

 Interested in Volunteering?

-Current UrbanPlan Volunteers – find the most current resources, curriculum and class schedules here.
+Current UrbanPlan Volunteers – find the latest UP curriculum and resources here.